jeremy-j-ackso/sometimes-jeremy-thinks/content/home/about.md

 Hi, I'm Jeremy.
 I really like writing code and trying to figure out things that are definitely beyond my skill level.
-I pretty sure that's the best way that I learn because you may not know at the outset what you need to know in order to accomplish your goal, but you're pretty likely to learn it on the way.
+I'm pretty sure that's the best way that I learn because you may not know at the outset what you need to know in order to accomplish your goal, but you're pretty likely to learn it on the way.